 An analysis will be performed to verify that the instruments meet the instrument design load factors indicated in reference 1, section 3.4.1.1.
-Sine sweep as indicated in section 5.2 is the only strength testing planned.
+No strength testing is planned.

 5.2.3.
 Stiffness

 A stiffness test shall be performed on the deployed IMPACT boom to verify that it meets the requirements of reference 1, section 3.4.1.2, as well as to verify the boom Finite Element Model results.
 This test shall consist of a measurement of the boom primary vibrational mode by means of measuring its response to the boom tip being released from a small displacement while the boom spacecraft interface is firmly held.